including Kilshanny, Doolin & Toovahera

 7pm Saturday evening Masses in January:

-Kilshanny: Diane Mc Mahon, First anniversary.
+Kilshanny, January 10th: Diane Mc Mahon, first anniversary.
 Patrick and Mary Thynne.
 Andrew and Nora Thynne.
-Geraldine Kelly, Slievenagry, First anniversary.
-Toovahera: no booking as yet.
+Geraldine Kelly, Slievenagry, first anniversary.
+Mary-Margaret and Martin Doorty and deceased family members.
+Patrick 'O'Leary, Ballymacraven, 6th anniversary.